Taxpayers should be on the lookout for scams

 With scam artists hard at work all year, taxpayers should be on the lookout for a surge of evolving phishing emails and telephone scams.

-Taxpayers should watch for new versions of two tax-related scams.
+Taxpayers should watch for versions of two tax-related scams.
 One involves Social Security numbers related to tax issues.
 The other threatens taxpayers with a tax bill from a fictional government agency.
 Here are some details about these scams to help taxpayers recognize them:

 The SSN Scheme